RoboCAP: Robotic Classification and Precision Pouring of Diverse Liquids and Granular Media with Capacitive Sensing: Pouring Estimation and Control

 Fig.~\ref{fig:model} depicts the neural network architecture for the Poured Weight Predictor (PWP) model.
-We utilize a residual multi-layer perceptron architecture~\cite{haykin1998neural, he2016deep}, with further training and architecture details described in Appendix~\ref{appendix:pwp_model}.
-The model input consists of capacitance values and an embedded class label for substances, concatenated into a feature vector, $f$, constructed as follows.
+We utilize a residual multi-layer perceptron architecture, which consists of 7 residual modules with a 256-node fully-connected layer, followed by a ReLU activation, and a dropout of 0.05 within each module with the final output layer followed by a ReLU activation.
+We train using the Adam Optimizer, with a batch size of 128, learning rate of $10^{-4}$, weight decay of $10^{-3}$.